Tensor Network Lattice Boltzmann Method for Data-Compressed Fluid Simulations: Acknowledgments

 \section{Acknowledgments}

-EM and LG would like to thank Hans Hohenfeld, Maximilian Kiefer-Emmanouilidis, and Benedikt Placke for helpful discussions.
+EM and LG would like to thank Hans Hohenfeld, Benedikt Placke, and Maximilian Kiefer-Emmanouilidis for helpful discussions.
 EM and LG acknowledge funding from the Federal Ministry for Economic Affairs and Energy (BMWE) and the German Aerospace Center (DLR) in the project QuMAL-KI under project number 50RA2208A, and from the Federal Ministry for Research Technology and Space (BMFTR) in the project QuaSA under project number 13N17300 administered by the VDI/VDE Innovation + Technik GmbH (VDI).
 NAA acknowledges funding from ERC Advanced Grant Project No. 101094463.
+The funders played no role in study design, data collection, analysis and interpretation of data, or the writing of this manuscript.